mracli/TCP_CS144_minnow/writeups/check1.md

 I would like to thank/reward these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
+This lab took me about 2 hours to do.
 I [did/did not] attend the lab session.

 I was surprised by or edified to learn that: [describe]